W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/work.md

 ---

 ## Recent work
-There's more I can show you on request, just ask me.
+More examples of my work can be provided on request.

 <div class="posts">
   {% for work in site.work %}